caltechlibrary/trinomial/README.md

 ## Introduction

 If you want to preserve user's privacy in software applications, you need to avoid storing or printing user identities to the maximum extent possible.
 One of the situations in which user identities can leak is software logging or debugging messages.
-Even when stored only on servers in server logs, they are at risk of being discovered by systems administrators, hackers, or the developers of the software.
+Even when stored only on servers in server logs, identities are at risk of exposure to systems administrators, hackers, or the developers of the software.
 One way to alleviate this risk is to avoid writing user-identifiable information in log and debug messages.
-However, it's often important for debugging or other analysis to be able to recognize the same user in multiple messages; _completely_ removing identities can make debugging impossible.
-What we need is a way to tell user _A_ from user _B_, even if we don't care and don't want to know who _A_ and _B_ are in the real world.
+However, it's often important for debugging or other analysis to be able to recognize the same user in multiple messages even if we don't want to know their real identities: we need a way to tell user _A_ from user _B_, even if we don't care and don't want to know who _A_ and _B_ are in the real world.

 Trinomial (_**tri**vial **n**ame an**o**ny**mi**z**a**tion **l**ibrary_) is a Python package that can help keep users anonymous in such situations.
 It takes a string (such as an email address, or a name) and transforms it in a consistent way &ndash; the same input will always yield the same output &ndash; that is also **noninvertible**: given only the output, it is extremely difficult to determine what the original input was, even knowing Trinomial's source code.
+You can apply Trinomial to names in error messages in your application, and the names will be transformed to short strings of (essentially) random hexadecimal digits everywhere they appear.

 ## Installation